Two different types of breadTwo different types of bread

 Another benefit of whole wheat bread is that it has a lower glycemic index compared to white bread.
 This means that it causes a slower and more gradual rise in blood sugar levels, which can help prevent spikes and crashes in energy levels.
 This makes it a great option for people with diabetes or those looking to manage their blood sugar levels.

-See also Chicken Satay vs. Beef Satay
+See also Chicken Curry vs. Vegetable Curry

 Furthermore, whole wheat bread is a good source of antioxidants, which help protect the body against damage from harmful molecules called free radicals.
 These antioxidants can help reduce the risk of chronic diseases such as cancer, heart disease, and Alzheimer’s disease.
 So, incorporating whole wheat bread into your diet can have numerous health benefits and contribute to a well-balanced and nutritious diet.